Richie2810/B-festival-app/README.md

 # Festival-app Back-End

-This Festival app is for people who want to be organized and see as many bands and artists over a three day festival as possible.
+This Festival app is for people who want to be organized and see as many bands and artists over a t hree day festival as possible.
 Search through the stages, map or Lineup to find the acts you would like to see and add them to your schedule.

-This app also has functionallity to plan these fesivals, from adding newsfeed items to making sure your equipment and crew are in the right places at the right time.
+This app also has functionality to plan these festivals, from adding news feed items to making sure your equipment and crew are in the right places at the right time.

 1. Clone the app